Mining Model Content (Analysis Services - Data Mining)

 You can also query the mining model content by using the data mining schema rowsets.
 A schema rowset is a standard structure that clients use to discover, browse, and query information about mining structures and models.
 You can query the schema rowsets by using XMLA, Transact-SQL, or DMX statements.

-In SQL Server 2008, you can also access the information in the data mining schema rowsets by opening a connection to the Analysis Services server and querying the system tables.
-For more information about using SELECT statements to query data mining schema rowsets, see Troubleshooting Tools (Analysis Services - Data Mining).
+In SQL Server 2016, you can also access the information in the data mining schema rowsets by opening a connection to the Analysis Services instance and querying the system tables.
+For more information, see Querying the Data Mining Schema Rowsets (Analysis Services - Data Mining).